mamolinux/leaptime-manager/README.md

 python3-setproctitle
 python3-tldextract
 ```
-To use or test Leaptime Manager, you need these dependencies to be installed.
+To use or test LeapTime Manager, you need these dependencies to be installed.

 ### Debian/Ubuntu based distro
 To install dependencies on Debian/Ubuntu based systems, run: